|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 Refinishing the floors should begin with a thorough cleaning of the existing flooring, followed by an inspection of the floor itself.
 Cracks should be filled, ruined boards should be replaced, and any exposed nails or protrusions should be hammered into the boards so that they are flush with the exterior of the flooring.
 This will prevent you from damaging the equipment that is needed to refinish the floor.

-Sanding is the next step, to be accomplished with a large, motor-powered drum sander and a smaller end sander, both of which you will probably have to rent.
+Sanding is the next step, to be accomplished with a large, motor-powered drum sander and a smaller end sander, both of which you can to rent.
 Beginning with coarse sandpaper and moving progressively to a medium grain and finally fine grain sandpaper, the drum sander should be run over the floor three times.
 Make sure that you wear goggles and ear protection while you sand so that you do not damage your ears or get sand into your eyes.
 Also, close off the room you are working on from the rest of the house to keep dust in your home to a minimum.
 You should be careful not to let the sander sit in any one place for too long, as that will make your floor uneven.
 The edge sander is used for those areas that a drum sander cannot access.

 You will want to clean the floor with a vacuum and broom following the sanding process, but do not use any water lest it seep into the flooring and damage the newly sanded floorboards.
-Once the cleaning is finish you will want to buff your floor with a buffer, which is another machine you can rent.
+Once the cleaning is finished, you will want to buff your floor with a buffer, which is another machine you can rent.

-It is now time to stain the floor, which must be done in with sufficient ventilation.
+It is now time to stain the floor, which must be done in a room with sufficient ventilation.
 Open windows and doors so that you can apply the stain and avoid damaging your lungs with the fumes.
 There are several colors of stain that are available, so take your time in choosing the one that is best for your needs.
 After you are finished applying the stain to the floor, let it dry for twenty-four hours before you put the finish on the floor.

 A professional floor finish will seal your floor and keep stains from penetrating into the floorboards.
-Most people will want to use a water-based finished applied with a clean brush and smoothing tool.
+Most people will want to use a water-based finish applied with a clean brush and smoothing tool.
 Allow the floor to dry for another twenty-four hours after this finish is applied.

 Though refinishing a hardwood floor takes several steps, the beauty and cost savings that come with doing it yourself makes all the effort well worth it.
 With a little care, refinishing a hardwood floor will lengthen the life of your floor and improve the value of your home.